 Staff Behaviour Policy (Staff Code of Conduct) - Power, Positions of Trust and Staff Behaviour: (Guidance is provided in TGS Staff Code of Conduct and Teachers' Standards on how adults can ensure that their behaviour and actions do not place pupils or themselves at risk of harm or of allegations of harm to a pupil (for example, in one-to-one tuition, sports coaching, conveying a pupil by car, engaging in inappropriate electronic communication with a pupil, and so on).
 The staff Code of Conduct is wide-ranging and covers staff/pupil's relationships and communications including use of social media, "breach of trust" and expands on the whistle-blowing statement in this policy.
-Staff must seek medical advice if they are taking medication which may affect their ability to care for children, and any staff medication must be securely stored and out of the reach of pupils at all times.
+Staff must seek

+The Gower School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is our aim that all pupils fulfil their potential Page 19 of 33 medical advice if they are taking medication which may affect their ability to care for children, and any staff medication must be securely stored and out of the reach of pupils at all times.